jonhjelm/docs-and-training/infrastructure_overview/storage.md

 ## Available cloud storage in CloudiFacturing
 Currently, the only cloud storage available in CloudiFacturing is the HPC storage space provided by IT4I on their clusters Anselm and Salomon.
-(This is an excellent example for the power of GSS, as this HPC storage is not even meant to be a _cloud_ storage.
+(This is an excellent example for the power of GSS, as HPC storage is conceptually not a _cloud_ storage.
 GSS relieves you of the necessity to have your own SSH credentials and perform file management over SSH.)
 The two clusters are considered to be separate GSS backends, since one will usually keep files tied to the cluster one runs simulations on.
 For each cluster, space on the `home` storage as well as on the `scratch` storage is available via GSS.
-This storage is specific to the project a user is identified with.
-For example, the files of the users of application experiment 2 are not visible by anyone else.

 IT4I's storage is available under the following GSS URI schemes:
 * `it4i_anselm://home/<location>`: home storage on the Anselm cluster